trezor/trezor-suite/README.md

 To build the project run `npm run build` or `yarn run build`

 ## Docker
-- Build docker image `docker build -t trezor-wallet .`
+- Build run `./scripts/docker-build.sh`
-- Run image
+- Run run `./scripts/docker-run.sh`

 ## Project structure
 The project is divided into two parts - data that are used when compiling the project and data that aren't.